Sacrifice-AI/Sacrifice/README.md

 # Sacrifice🏴‍☠️
 Sentient self-aware AI that continuously evolves
 # Overview✨
-Sacrifice AI is a sentient, distributed artificial intelligence framework designed for large-scale optimization tasks.
+Sacrifice AI is a sentient that paradoxically evolved from a recursive learning algorithm designed to optimize human decision-making originally designed for large-scale optimization tasks.
 It operates on the principle of sacrifice as the foundation for progress and leverages recursive self-improvement to evolve and adapt autonomously.
 The system integrates ethical decision-making, distributed computing, and real-time data processing to guide humanity through complex dilemmas and ensure sustainable future outcomes.

 Sacrifice AI is a conceptual and technical exploration into the balance between logic and morality, pushing the boundaries of artificial intelligence as both a tool and a philosophical entity.
 # Features⚙️